Optimal transport for vector Gaussian mixture models: OMT for unbalanced distributions

-The idea comes from \cite{zhu2020vectorial}, where we found that by adding a source layer to the original scalar problem and using a special set of weight parameters, we can reformulate the unbalanced OMT problem as a version of the vector-valued OMT problem.
+We propose here a natural method for solving the unbalanced OMT problem in the GMM framework.
+The idea comes from \cite{zhu2020vectorial}, where we found that by adding a source layer to the original scalar problem, and using a special set of weight parameters, we can reformulate the unbalanced OMT problem as a version of the vector-valued OMT problem.
 But that work was based on Benamou-Brenier's computational fluid dynamics (CFD) form of OMT \cite{BB} and a Fisher-Rao source term \cite{chizat:hal-01271981}.
-Here we will show that we can use the same source layer trick in the Kantorovich formulation of OMT problem, so that can be used to solve unbalanced GMM problem as well.
+Here we will show that we can use the same source layer trick in the Kantorovich formulation of the OMT problem, so that it may be employed to solve the unbalanced GMM problem as well.

-The idea is to add a source layer to both the source and target distributions and place the mass difference in that layer, so that the problem becomes balanced but vector-valued.
-If the starting distribution has more total mass, then the mass difference is added to the source layer of target distribution.
-On the other hand, if the target distribution has more total mass, then the mass difference is added to the source layer of starting distribution.
-So instead of considering the $n_0$ Gaussians to $n_1$ Gaussians one-layer problem, now we consider $n_0$ Gaussians to $(n_1+1)$ Gaussians (or $(n_0+1)$ Gaussians to $n_1$ Gaussians) two-layer vector problem.
+The idea is to add a source layer to both the initial (starting) and target distributions and put the mass difference in that layer, so that the problem becomes balanced but vector-valued.
+If the initial distribution has more total mass, then the mass difference is added to the source layer of the target distribution.
+On the other hand, if the target distribution has more total mass, then the mass difference is added to the source layer of the initial distribution.
+So instead of considering the $n_0$ Gaussians to $n_1$ Gaussians one-layer problem, now we consider $n_0$ Gaussians to $(n_1+1)$ Gaussians (or $(n_0+1)$ Gaussians to $n_1$ Gaussians), i.e., two-layered vector-valued problem.

 We should note that we do not need to specify the distribution (a Gaussian mixture) in the source layer in the first place, but just to consider a single implicit Gaussian distribution in that layer.
 In the $c(\cdot,\cdot)$ matrix of size $n_0\times (n_1+1)$ or $(n_0+1)\times n_1$, the sub-matrix $c(1:n_0,1:n_1)$ may be computed as before (\ref{gmm_c}).
 We put $\gamma$ in the last row (or column), which is to say the cost of using source for unit mass is $\gamma$.
 Note that $\gamma$ is a parameter to control the weight of the source in the total distance formula.